A syndicated loan is a loan from a group of banks to a single borrower.

 - Morgan Stanley

-The $100 billion paid for the Qualcomm purchase as well as the costs associated with transitioning Qualcomm operations into Broadcom.
+The $100 billion would pay for the Qualcomm purchase as well as the costs associated with transitioning Qualcomm operations into Broadcom.
 The deal was expected to include several segments, including:

 - $20 billion for one year